docrails-tw/guides/README.md

 Clone this repo, use a topic branch.
 Fix the translation error in `source/zh-TW`, then send a Pull Request.
 Or open an issue then someone may fix it.

 If the error is not a translation error and latest guide: http://edgeguides.rubyonrails.org haven't fixed it.
 Then you could clone the `rails/rails` repo.
 Fix it then send a Pull Request to `rails/rails`.
 Make sure you've read the [Contributing to the Rails Documentation](http://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html#contributing-to-the-rails-documentation) first.
 TL;DR. Word wrap to 80 chars and add `[ci skip]` in commit message for documentation changes.
+Please consult the [translation terms](http://rails.ruby.tw/translation_terms.html) while updating the text.

 ## Workflow for Translator